Yash1882/app/README.md

 # Weather App

+# Yash and Rahul both are working on the same project.

+# Yash from Pune
+# Rahul from Bina

 Welcome to the Weather App repository!
 This project is a web application that provides real-time weather updates for any location.
 It utilizes HTML, CSS, and JavaScript to deliver a user-friendly interface and fetches data using the OpenWeatherMap API.

 ## Features